Tax Refund in China: Latest Tourist & Business Guide

 Yes, you can claim VAT back in China if you meet certain conditions.
 You must spend a minimum amount at a tax-free store, and the goods should remain unused.

-What is the VAT refund scheme in China?
+How much is the tourist tax refund in China?

 What is the refund policy in China?